-To read more about how to install a corbel please refer to our Installing A Corbel blog post.
+To read more about corbel uses and how to install a corbel please refer to our blog post on how to install a corbel.